ANZ 107 Introduction to Anthrozoology 3 Cr

 ANZ 321 Introduction to Canine Training 4 Cr

-Based on information learned in Canine Science and Fundamentals of Learning, students will apply their knowledge of dog handling, care, safety, and training.
-During this course students have both the opportunity and responsibility for caring for and training a dog.
-Basic dog obedience and responsible dog ownership will be the focus of the course.
-Students will learn about and participate in methods used for dog selection.
-Key issues involved in training, such as attachment, communication, and developmental deadlines, will be explored.
-Multiple approaches to obedience training will be discussed and evaluated.
-Working with assigned dogs is required and various assessments are made during the course of a student's skill and knowledge regarding dog care, handling, and training techniques.
-Fostering a dog is optional (see ANZ 321L).
-This course includes both written and oral evaluations.
+Based on information leaned in Canine Scince and Fundamentals of Learning, students apply their knowledge of dog handling, care, safety, and training.
+Students have both the opportunity and responsibility of caring for and training a dog.
+Basic obedience and responsible dog ownership is the focus of this course.
+Students learn about and participate in methods used for dog selection.
+We explore key issues involved in training, such as attachment, communication, and developmental deadlines.
+We discuss and evaluate various approaches to obedience.
+Multiple approaches to obedience training are discussed and evaluated.
+Various assessments are made during the course, to assess students' knowledge and skill regarding dog care, handling and training techniques.
+Fostering a dog is optional (see ANZ 321L.)
+This course includes both written and oral evaluation techniques.
 Course fee required.
-Prerequisites: ANZ 221.
+Prerequisites: ANZ 221 and PSY 202 or PSY 307.
 Fall semester.

 ANZ 321L Introduction to Canine Training 2 Cr

-This lab is for those students who foster and train an assigned dog.
-Must be enrolled in ANZ 321.
+This lab is for those students who foster and train an assigned dog or participate in training while not fostering.
+Students enroll for 2 credits when fostering.
+Must be enrolled in ANZ 321 and have consent of the instructor to foster a dog.
 Fall semester.

 ANZ 322L Advanced Canine Training 2 Cr

-This Lab is for those students who foster and train an assigned dog.
+This lab is a continuation of ANZ321L for those students who foster and train an assigned dog, or participate in training while not fostering.
+Students enroll for 2 credits when fostering.
 Must be enrolled in ANZ 322.
 Spring semester.

 This course studies the variety of methods used in partnering equines and humans for physiological and psychological benefit.
 Hippotherapy, therapeutic riding, and equine assisted/facilitated mental health services will be investigated.
-In addition, ethics, standards, training, and research will be examined.
+In addition ethics, standards, training, and research will be examined.
 Lab fee required.
 This course includes a Lab section, ANZ 331L.
-Prerequisites: ANZ 107,108, 231, 232 or permission by instructor.
+Prerequisites: ANZ 107,108,231, 233, or permission by instructor.
 Fall semester.

 ANZ 442 The Science of Animal Welfare 3 Cr

-This course will explore issues involving the use of animals in agriculture, science, education, and society.
-Students will examine the scientific research involved in understanding and improving domestic animal welfare and the philosophical positions on the use of animals.
+This course explore issues involving the use of animals in agriculture, science, education and society.
+Students examine the scientific research involved in understanding and improving domestic animal welfare and the philosophical positions on the use of animals.
 Topics addressed will include the physiological components of animal well-being, the concept of quality of life, the history of the humane movement, and the changing role of animals in society.
-The course will include reading, discussion, critical thinking, literature searches, and student presentations.
+The course includes reading, discussion, critical thinking, literature searches, and student presentations.
 Prerequisite: ANZ 441.
-Spring Semester.
-May fulfill Writing Intensive requirement.
+Spring semester.

 The courses in this program cover: